smherwig/phoenix-memserver/README.md

 make
 ```

-A limitation of sm-vericrypt and sm-crypt is that they do not remove the
+A limitation of sm-vericrypt and sm-crypt is that if the application terminates
+before the closing the memory files, Phoenix will not remove the associated
-backing host files for the memory segments and locks when Phoenix terminates.
+backing host files for the memory segments and locks.
+The script
-The script `bin/reset_phoenix_memdirs.sh` clears these files between runs of
+`bin/reset_phoenix_memdirs.sh` may be invoked to clear these files between runs
-Phoenix (assuming these files exist under `~/var/phoenix/memfiles`).
+of Phoenix (assuming these files exist under `~/var/phoenix/memfiles`).

 Ensure `$HOME/bin` is on the user's `$PATH`, and install
 `reset_phoenix_memdirs.sh`: